semgrep/semgrep-docs/docs/index.md

 pagination_next: getting-started/quickstart
 description: >-
   Read the documentation and get started with Semgrep.
-  A fast, open-source, static analysis engine for finding bugs, detecting dependency vulnerabilities, and enforcing code standards at editor, commit, and CI time.
+  A fast static analysis engine for finding bugs, detecting dependency vulnerabilities, and enforcing code standards at editor, commit, and CI time.
 ---

-import SupportedLanguagesTable from '/src/components/reference/_supported-languages-table.mdx' import ThemedImage from '@theme/ThemedImage'
+import ThemedImage from '@theme/ThemedImage'

 <!-- vale off -->